vesperfi/doc/vips/VIP-17.md

 #### New Pools and Partners
 Up-to 10,000 VSP budgeted per month to boost new pools and partners.
-Communities looking to co-boost Vesper pools can receive additional emissions through VSP replenish and partnership earmarks outlined in the new treasury split 2.
+Communities looking to co-boost Vesper pools can receive additional emissions through VSP replenish and partnership earmarks outlined in the new treasury split.

 #### Specifications
 - VIP-10 Overridden